TacticalMetaphysics/Lisien/lisien/design.rst

 states.
 The "slow" delta assumes no knowledge of how the states relate to each other, and is therefore used when traveling from one branch of time to another.
 The "fast" delta assumes that one state turned into the other, and uses the facts Lisien stores about how that happened.
-Despite the name, the fast delta is only faster than the slow one when the number of facts it needs to use is relatively small.
-Lisien will switch to the slow delta if the number of facts it would need for the fast one is larger than the gap between keyframes.

 Slow
 ====